dsillman2000/metadock/README.md

 ### Global namespace

-Jinja namespace for the global Metadock environment, including all global exports, filters, and namespaces.
+Jinja namespace for the global Metadock environment, including all global macros, filters, and namespaces.

 **Macros**: